 Trauma-related emotions can feel isolating – maybe we are too embarrassed to share them with others or we feel they cannot truly understand what we are going through.
 Trauma therapy aims to normalize trauma feelings and to understand them in the general context of the human trauma response.
 This can reduce isolation and enhance a sense of connection and self-compassion.

 Together, these steps can reduce the intensity of the emotions triggered by our traumatic experience and reduce trauma-related symptoms.

 Read more about how trauma therapy can help improve your thoughts, physical symptoms, and unhelpful behaviours.
-To find out more about how trauma therapy can help you, book a consultation with Dr. Terrighena on (852) 2521 4668 or email@example.com.
+To find out more about how trauma therapy can help you recover from past trauma, book a consultation with psychologist Dr. Esslin Terrighena, please contact (852) 2521 4668 or firstname.lastname@example.org.

 #mindbalancehk #mindnlife #therapy #psychotherapy #psychologist #psychotherapist #trauma #stress #wellbeing #mentalhealth #health #onlinetherapy #resilience #coping #dresslin #drterrighena #mindfulness #anxiety #depression #ptsd #traumatherapy #posttraumaticstress #acutestress #adjustmentdisorder #schematherapy #innerchild #healing #30secondsofpsychology #EMDRtherapy #EMDR